eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 1. Collect the current Instance Factor (IF), such as fresh measurements or quotes.
 2. Construct an Evidence payload containing `{BF, RF, IF, attestation_procedure_id, timestamp}`.
 3. Sign the Evidence with a key derived from the RF.
-4. Transmit the signed Evidence to the Verifier.
+4. Transmit the signed Evidence to the Verifying Relying Party.

-**Verifier actions:**
+**Verifying Relying Party (VRP) actions:**
 1. Receive the Evidence payload.
 2. Validate the RF signature against the known credential.
 3. Verify that the RF subject matches the expected identity for the BF.